sn0wfree/personal_stringpic_demo/README.md

 ## 5.upgrade
-- for now, i still try to upgrade my code.
+- for now, i still try to upgrade my code, untill i finish my disseration.
 - now i'm work on covering the projects which  cannnot be searched from category pages

 ___________________________I'm a line____________________________